14 Best Things To Do in Sintra, Portugal

 The 1910 revolution in Portugal brought a sudden end to the use of this palace as a royal residence.
 Queen Maria Pia was the last royal to live in the Palace, before the revolution forced her to go into exile.

 It’s best to do a guided tour of the palace, which takes 1-2 hours.
-When touring, you’ll see notable rooms like the Palace Guard Room, Swan Room, and Magpie Room.
+When you go with the tour, you get to see notable rooms like the Palace Guard Room, Swan Room, and Magpie Room.
 And, you’ll learn a bit about the history of Portuguese royalty.

 the national museum of sintra, a white building surrounded by blue skies and the historic village of sintra